Skew Mean Curvature Flow: Introduction

 \begin{theorem} Given positive numbers $B$ and $m$, there exists a constant $C(B,m)$, depending only on $B$ and $m$, such that for any immersed compact surface $\Si^2\subset\Real^4$ satisfying

 there holds

 \end{theorem}

-The above theorem holds for two dimensional immersed surfaces in any higher dimensional Euclidean spaces.
-The key ingredient of the proof is a blow-up analysis technique (cf. \cite{KS2, KL}) and a compactness theorem of surfaces (cf. \cite{Langer, Breu}).
-See Section~\ref{s:uniform-estimate} below for more details.
+\begin{remark} The above theorem actually holds for two dimensional immersed surfaces in any higher dimensional Euclidean spaces.
+In order to prove this theorem, we establish a compactness theorem of surfaces with bounded Sobolev norms of the second fundamental forms, which is a generalized version of the compactness theorem due to Langer~\cite{Langer}.
+See Theorem~\ref{t:compactness1}, Theorem~\ref{t:compactness2} and Remark~\ref{r:1} below for details. \end{remark}

+Once we have the uniform $C^0$-bound of the second fundamental form $\textbf{A}_\ep$, we can derive a uniform bound on the Sobolev norms of $\textbf{A}_\ep$ on a fixed time interval from the evolution equations.
+Then the convergence of $F_\ep$ and the existence of a solution to the SMCF (\ref{e:SMCF1}) follows from standard arguments.

 The rest of the paper is organized as follows.
-In Section~\ref{s:pre}, we show that the SMCF is indeed a Hamiltonian system and prove some basic properties of the SMCF.
-In Section~\ref{s:hasimoto}, we first recall the classical Hasimoto transformation for vortex filament equation and then generalized it to one dimensional SMCF in a manifold and higher dimensional SMCF.
-Next in Section~\ref{s:interpolation}, we prove a compactness theorem for surfaces and Theorem~\ref{t:main1}.
-Then in Section~\ref{s:app}, we apply the approximating scheme and study the evolution equations of various geometric quantities under the perturbed SMCF~(\ref{e:pSMCF}).
-Finally, we finish the proof of Theorem~\ref{t:main} in Section~\ref{s:existence}.
+In Section~\ref{s:pre}, we show the Hamiltonian structure and some basic properties of the SMCF.
+Section~\ref{s:interpolation} is devoted to a compactness theorem for surfaces and the key Theorem~\ref{t:main1}, which is needed in the proof of our main existence result.
+In Section~\ref{s:app}, we apply the approximating scheme and study the evolution equations of various geometric quantities under the perturbed SMCF~(\ref{e:pSMCF}).
+Finally the proof of Theorem~\ref{t:main} is finished in Section~\ref{s:existence}.